 Accordingly, Umwelt (on behalf of Spark Renewables) has prepared a CSEP for the Project to outline the objectives and approach to community engagement throughout the life of the Project from development through construction and operation.
-This CSEP is provided as an attachment of Appendix 2.
+This CSEP is provided attached to Appendix 2.

-The following section provides a summary of the CSEP, the public and agency consultation undertaken to date and key issues raised, and the outcomes of specific visual consultation undertaken with proximal neighbours.
+The following section provides a summary of the CSEP, the consultation undertaken to date and key issues raised.